strv20/website/content/about/main/index.md

 use_featured: false
 show_intro: true
 intro: |
-  I am a material scientist and chemist.
+  I am a material scientist and polymer chemist.
 I currently work as a post-doctoral researcher in Sustainable Polymer materials at the University of Twente.
 Most of my research focuses on the future of plastics, by developing sustainable polymeric solutions.
+I believe that as scientist, we should develop new scientific discoveries that are beneficial to the environment and adapt to tackle the current societal issues.
+My research is focusing on developing greener alternatives to the current conventional plastics, especially for agricultural applications.

   I completed an international and interdisciplinary PhD in pure and applied chemistry at the University of Strathclyde (2018-2022).
 My thesis focused on improving the mechanical properties of Bioinspired Amphiphilic polymer conetworks.